 Students for whom English is a second language can receive support, tutoring, and extended learning opportunities to help them achieve success.
-Please contact Franklin's Testing Coordinator (Sarah Vallely) to schedule an appointment for appropriate assessment and support planning.
+Please contact Franklin's Testing Coordinator (Donna McCulloch, dmculloch@thefsi.us) to schedule an appointment for appropriate assessment and support planning.